Larry Krasner: Tenure

-In the lead-up to his 2021 re-election campaign, the Philadelphia police union instructed its members to switch party affiliation to the Democratic party so that they could vote for Krasner's opponent in the Democratic primary.
-The top spender in the campaign was a political action committee formed by retired cops.
-During the campaign, Krasner's opponents argued that his criminal justice reform policies had contributed to an increase in violent crime, however some experts say there is no evidence to substantiate this claim.

-On May 18 the Associated Press called the race for Krasner, leading 65% to 35% with 22% of the votes counted.
-Krasner's victory was considered to be likely due to his strong support from predominantly African-American wards and continued support from progressive activist groups.

-Impeachment
+In 2023, the legislature established a separate office, SEPTA, to prosecute crimes committed on Philadelphia's public transit system.

+In October 2024, Krasner filed a lawsuit against Elon Musk's America PAC, alleging that a $1 million giveaway promoted by the PAC constituted an illegal lottery.
+The PAC offers daily cash prizes to registered voters in swing states who sign a petition supporting the First and Second Amendments.

+2022 impeachment

 In June 2022, the Pennsylvania House of Representatives voted to form the Select Committee on Restoring Law and Order.
-The vote was 114 in favor and 86 opposed, and was largely along party lines (with all but one Republican voting in favor of it, joined by four Democrats, three of whom were from Philadelphia).
+The vote was 114 in favor and 86 opposed, and was largely along party lines (with all but one Republican voting in favor of it, and all but four Democrats, three from Philadelphia, voting against).
 The committee was tasked with investigating the possibility of impeachment for Krasner's "dereliction of duty" in handling Philadelphia's gun violence crisis.
-In August 2022, Krasner was subpoenaed by the committee but said that his office would not comply with the subpoena which he claimed was “wholly illegitimate”.
+In August 2022, Krasner was subpoenaed by the committee but said that his office would not comply with the subpoena which he claimed was "wholly illegitimate".
 He subsequently filed a petition with the Commonwealth Court of Pennsylvania to halt the select committee's impeachment probe.
 In September, the Pennsylvania House voted to find Krasner in contempt for defying the committee's subpoena for documents related to his prosecutorial policies.
 Following the contempt vote, Krasner partially complied with the subpoena and provided the committee with "a number of documents", however some of the documents provided were already publicly available online, according to The Philadelphia Inquirer.
 On October 6, Krasner filed an additional petition with the Commonwealth Court to invalidate the subpoena.

 On October 26, articles of impeachment were filed against Krasner charging him with "misbehavior in office" and attempting to obstruct the select committee's investigation into him.
-The articles of impeachment were approved by the House Judiciary Committee in a party-line vote on November 15.
+The House Judiciary Committee approved the articles of impeachment in a party-line vote on November 15.
 The next day, Krasner was impeached by the State House in a 107-85 vote; one Republican and all Democratic members of the House voted against a total of seven articles of impeachment.
 He was the first person to be impeached by the Pennsylvania House of Representatives since state Supreme Court Justice Rolf Larsen in 1994.

-On December 30, 2022, the Commonwealth Court ruled none of the articles of impeachment against Krasner constituted "misbehavior in office".
-The ruling however would have done nothing to officially halt impeachment hearings originally scheduled to begin in the State Senate on January 18, 2023.
-Following the Court's ruling, the State Senate voted to indefinitely postpone the hearings.
+On December 30, 2022, Judge Ellen Ceisler of the Pennsylvania Commonwealth Court issued a court order saying that Krasner's official actions in office did not meet the requirements by the state's constitution for impeachment.
+Following the court order, the Pennsylvania State Senate voted on January 11, 2023, to indefinitely postpone the impeachment trial which was originally scheduled for January 18.
+A day after the vote to indefinitely postpone, the full Commonwealth Court issued a split decision in which the majority of justices agreed with Ceisler's December 30 court order.

+On September 26, 2024, the Supreme Court of Pennsylvania ruled that the articles of impeachment against Krasner had expired when the 2021-2022 legislative session expired.